 The University of Hawaiʻi is an equal opportunity/affirmative action institution.
 Use of this site implies consent with our Usage Policy.
 Upon request, information contained on this website can be made available in an alternative format.
 Requests can be sent to uhgme@hawaii.edu or 808-692-0989.
 Please allow time for processing.

 The University of Hawaiʻi is an equal opportunity/affirmative action institution.
 Use of this site implies consent with our Usage Policy.
-If required, information contained on this website can be made avaialble in an alternative format upon request.
+If required, information contained on this website can be made available in an alternative format upon request.
 Requests can be sent to uhgme@hawaii.edu or 808-692-0989.
 Please allow time for processing.

 The University of Hawaiʻi System (UH) and its John A. Burns School of Medicine (JABSOM) administer two (2) statutes related to graduate medical education (GME) and addressing the severe physician shortage needs in Hawaiʻi.
 See excerpted text of statutes in the Appendix A.